uosvald/substrate-knowledge-map/knowledge-map.md

 - [Tutorials](https://substrate.dev/en/tutorials): Hand-on tutorials for developers to follow. **The first SIX tutorials are showing the fundamentals in Substrate and are recommended for every Substrate learner to go through.**

-- [Recipes](https://substrate.dev/recipes) / [How-to Guides](https://substrate.dev/substrate-how-to-guides/): It is like the O'Reilly cookbook series written in a task-oriented way for readers to get the job done, e.g. setting up proper weight functions for extrinsics, using off-chain workers to fetch HTTP requests, etc. It can also be read from cover-to-cover for developers to learn advanced Substrate development techniques.
+- [How-to Guides](https://substrate.dev/substrate-how-to-guides/) / [Recipes](https://substrate.dev/recipes): It is like the O'Reilly cookbook series written in a task-oriented way for readers to get the job done, e.g. setting up proper weight functions for extrinsics, using off-chain workers to fetch HTTP requests, etc. It can also be read from cover-to-cover for developers to learn advanced Substrate development techniques.
 We are slowly migrating content over from Recipes to How-to Guides.

 - [API docs](https://substrate.dev/rustdocs): Substrate API references.